amirylm/cbn/README.md

 Data Ref defines how to access data, which decouples data from the underlaying data source, and the authorization (e.g. protected data).

-Content metadata like type or size is also a good candidate to be included in `DataRef`.
+Content metadata such as type or size are also good candidates to be included in `DataRef`.

 `ProtectedDataRef` should provide the needed functionality to achieve content authorization, it will act as an individual (per identity) access key to data.